imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 Try using `react-native v0.73.0` which is the latest version at the time of writing this article, as some of the previous versions have a known [issue](https://github.com/facebook/react-native/issues/29021) in uploading files.
 If you are using a previous version and can't upgrade, you'll have to implement a [workaround](https://github.com/facebook/react-native/issues/29021#issuecomment-678829869).
 {% endhint %}

-For this, let's create couple of functions in `app/lib/imagekit.js` file and also lets update `app/AppComponent.js` to include upload screen.
+For this, let's create couple of functions in `app/lib/imagekit.js` file and update `app/AppComponent.js` to include the upload screen.

 {% tabs %}